OlinDSA2025/olindsa2025.github.io/in_class/day05.md

 Before we get into the theory of graphs and the sorts of algorithms we might run on them, let's introduce the concept of an [adjacency list](https://en.wikipedia.org/wiki/Adjacency_list), which is a particular way to represent graphs in a computer program.
 Note that this is not the only way to represent a graph in a computer program, but it is a very popular one.

-**Problem 2**: read about adjacency lists.
+> **Exercise 2**: read about adjacency lists.
 On a whiteboard (if you are so inclined) write out a plan for how you would implement an adjacency list in Kotlin.
 Your plan might be fairly abstract (e.g., listing out particular classes and functions without worrying about syntax).
 If you have time to translate this into Kotlin code, please do so.
+{: .notice--success}

 Specifications:
-* To represent your vertices, you could choose a particular type (e.g., ``String`), or you could use [generics](https://kotlinlang.org/docs/generics.html) to make it work for any class.
+* To represent your vertices, you could choose a particular type (e.g., ``String``), or you could use [generics](https://kotlinlang.org/docs/generics.html) to make it work for any class.
 * At a minimum, your class should support the ability to add new vertices, add new edges, and get the list of vertices that are connected to a given vertex.

 > Note: I expect there will be lots of questions on this, so please don't hesitate to call me over.